 If you live or are in Michigan’s Upper Thumb long enough you will encounter unimproved roads and trails.
-One such system of Michigan Indian Trails was a well known and established by Native Americans for over 1000 years.
+One such system of Michigan Indian Trails was well known and established by Native Americans for over 1000 years.

 Sand Road – One of Michigan’s First Highways

 It’s called several names; Sand Road, Trail Road, and Old Sand Road.
 While it’s said that M-25 took the place of much of the trail, the area between Bay Port and Port Austin has miles of the old trail still intact.
 It’s not considered a major trial.
 It likely was a Michigan Indian hunting and fishing path into the Upper Thumb and part of a waterway trail that crossed Saginaw Bay from Pointe Aux Chenes (Oak Point) stopping midway at the Charity Islands the on to Tawas and the Shore Line Trail that hugged Lake Huron’s shore to Alpena.
 On the eastern side of Huron County, the trail picks up again at Pointe Aux Barques and hugs the eastern shore to St. Claire.

 What follows are excerpts from research on the history of the Michigan tribes and the trail system.

 Michigan Indian Footpaths Established Todays Highways